top of page

 Present:

-The 19th Michigan Infantry's participation in NWT and national skirmishes has increased dramatically in recent years.
-Since 1990 when the unit was only fielding one musket team on the line, the 19th has expanded its participation in the N-SSA by forming a carbine team.
-It has also recently field a four person revolver team, which typically places well within the region.
-Most recently, several members of the team have come together to participate in the NWT and N-SSA's growing Smoothbore team competition.
-Members of the team also shoot in the Breechloading Rifle match with their Henry rifles.
+The 19th Michigan Infantry’s involvement in both national and regional Northwest Territory (NWT) skirmishes has increased dramatically over the years.
+Since 1990, when the unit was only fielding one musket team on the line, the 19th has expanded its participation in the N-SSA by forming a carbine team, a revolver team, a mortar team and, most recently, a smoothbore team.
+With the exception of mortar, the 19th Michigan continues to compete in all events, often putting more than one team on the line at regional skirmishes.

-The 19th Michigan's first love is skirmishing, but many members of the unit are also actively involved in related Civil War period activities - parades, muzzle loading demonstrations, dress competition at the N-SSA national level, gun building and local Civil War round tables.
+Although the 19th Michigan’s first love is skirmishing, many members of the unit are also actively involved in related Civil War activities: costume competition at the national level, parades, muzzleloading demonstrations, gun building, history fairs and local Civil War Round Tables.

-The unit remains active throughout the winter months with an annual meeting and dinner party.
-When the skirmishing season begins, you'll find the members enjoying the camaraderie of their teammates and fellow skirmishers at regional and national skirmishes throughout the year.
-The 19th Michigan Volunteer Infantry is currently actively recruiting new members and firmly believes there is always room around the campfire for more friends.
+When the skirmishing season begins, you’ll find members of the 19th enjoying the camaraderie of their teammates and fellow skirmishers at regional and national skirmishes throughout the year.
+And members of the 19th Michigan Volunteer Infantry firmly believe there is always room around the campfire for more friends.

 bottom of page